-The Company recognises revenue from individual nomination rights in equal instalments over the student's expected school life or at the time when the student leaves the school within the group which consists of The English Schools Foundation and the Company.
+The Company recognises revenue from individual nomination rights in equal instalments over the student's expected school life or at the time when the student leaves the schools operated by the Company.
 Amounts received but not yet recognised as revenue are recorded as deferred income - nomination rights.